nm-z/AutoML/README.md

   Deactivate the current environment at any time using `pyenv deactivate`.

-- **Setup problems** – If `./setup.sh` fails, follow the instructions in the *Manual Installation* section to create `env-as` and `env-tpa` manually and install the required packages.
+- **Setup problems** – If `./setup.sh` fails, follow the instructions in the *Manual Installation* section to create `automl-py310` and `automl-py311` manually and install the required packages.

 - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.